Ansh0305/FrontEnd-Interview-Assignment/README.md

-Infosys Frontend Developer Interview Assignment - Responsive Resume Landing Page This repository contains the source code for a responsive landing page designed as part of an interview assignment for the Frontend Developer role at Infosys.
-It showcases a modern, professional design with a focus on clean UI, user experience, and responsive behavior.
+# Infosys Frontend Developer Interview Assignment - Responsive Resume Landing Page

+This repository contains the source code for a responsive landing page built as part of the Frontend Developer interview assignment for Infosys.
+The project showcases modern web development skills including responsive design, semantic markup, and clean code practices.

-Project Overview
+## Project Overview

-Created to demonstrate frontend skills for the Infosys interview process, this landing page highlights key features of a resume service offering.
-It includes responsive layouts, clear typography, engaging call-to-action buttons, and mobile-friendly navigation.
+The landing page presents a resume service with a clean, user-friendly interface focused on attracting professionals seeking resume packages, cover letters, and interview preparation strategies.
+It emphasizes clarity, accessibility, and responsiveness.

-Key Features
+## Features

-Fully responsive design using CSS Grid and Flexbox for seamless adaptation across devices
+- Responsive layout using CSS Grid and Flexbox

-Mobile hamburger menu toggling for easy navigation on small screens
+- Mobile-first hamburger menu navigation

-Professional color scheme with brand-appropriate accent colors

-Focused sections for resume packages, cover letter styles, and interview preparation services
+- Clear visual hierarchy and typography with Google Fonts (Poppins)
+- Accent colors and call-to-action buttons to guide user engagement

-Semantic HTML5 markup and modular CSS for maintainability
+- Well-structured semantic HTML5 and modular CSS

-Technologies Used
+## Technologies Used

+- HTML5
-HTML5 and CSS3, including CSS variables and media queries
+- CSS3 (with CSS custom properties and media queries)
+- JavaScript (menu toggle for mobile)

-Google Fonts (Poppins) for typography
+- Google Fonts (Poppins)

-JavaScript for mobile menu toggle functionality

-Usage
+## Getting Started

-Clone or download the repository
+1. Clone or download this repository.

-Open index.html in a modern web browser to view the landing page
+2. Open `index.html` directly in any modern web browser.

-Explore the design responsiveness by resizing the browser window or testing on mobile devices
+3. Resize the browser window or open on mobile to see responsive behavior.

-Notes
-This project was completed as part of the Infosys Frontend Developer interview assignment to showcase capabilities in frontend development, responsive design, and clean code structure.
+## Project Structure